billy1arm/Test/Readme2.md

 Compilers
 ---------
-Building *Mangos* is currently possible with these compilers:
+Building Mangos is currently possible with these compilers:

-* **Microsoft Visual Studio 32 bit and 64 bit.** All editions of [Visual Studio][31] are supported.
-Only Visual Studio 2015 and above are now officially supported.
+* **Microsoft Visual Studio 32 bit and 64 bit.** All editions of [Visual Studio][31] from 2015 upwards are officially supported.

 * **Clang**, 32 bit and 64 bit.
 The [Clang compiler][33] can be used on any supported operating system.[^2]

 Dependencies
 ------------
-The *Mangos* server stands on the shoulders of well-known Open Source libraries, and a few awesome, but less known libraries to prevent us from inventing the wheel again.
+The server stands on the shoulders of several well-known Open Source libraries plus a few awesome, but less known libraries to prevent us from inventing the wheel again.

-*Please note that Linux and Mac OS X users should install packages using their systems package management instead of source packages.*
+**Please note that Linux and Mac OS X users should install packages using their systems package management instead of source packages.**

 * **MySQL** / **MariaDB**: to store content, and user data, we rely on [MySQL][40]/[MariaDB][41] to handle data.